danieljakots/goorer/README.md

 [poorer](https://framagit.org/Steap/poorer).
 Goorer is written in go — hence the name, and has a CLI instead of a web one.

+The reason for this rewrite is I got tired of maintaining my own poorer fork.
+Upstream didn't care about my bug fixes and misc improvements.
+I had to use a virtual env which frequently stop working for no reason.

 # Using goorer

 ## Installation